Back to School at 28: What You Need to Know

 Then, when I was 24, I decided to enroll in some classes last minute.
 However, no sooner had I started, did I run into the same problem.
 The truth is, I still felt lost most of the time (even before I started schooling) and I thought that college would remedy that feeling and give me a purpose.
 In hindsight, it did the exact opposite.
 I became overwhelmed with the fact that I had very few elective classes left before I would be required to pick a definite path.
 I let my grades slip and dropped out after just a few short weeks.

-4 years later I am proud to say that I’m re-enrolled in school and I feel that this is undoubtedly the right time for me.
+4 years later, I am proud to say that I’m re-enrolled in school with the aid of a student management system and I feel that this is undoubtedly the right time for me.
 I am determined to prove to myself that I can finally complete a degree.
 Until now, I haven’t truly understood myself, my interests, and my possible career path.
 It’s taken me almost 10 years, since graduating high school, to believe in myself and know that I can excel in whatever degree path I choose.

 I don’t want to give the impression that my decision was easy, because it wasn’t.
 It took me years to build up the confidence to say to myself, “I am a writer” and actually believe it.